eclipse-cdt-cloud/vscode-peripheral-inspector/README.md

 The following list outlines the setting names and default values:

-- `peripheral-inspector.svdPathConfig` - Debug configuration key to use to get the SVD path (default `svdPath`)
+- `peripheral-inspector.definitionPathConfig` - Debug configuration key to use to get the SVD path (default `definitionPath`)
 - `peripheral-inspector.deviceConfig` - Debug configuration key to use to get the device name (default: `deviceName`)
 - `peripheral-inspector.processorConfig` - Debug configuration key to use to get the processor name (default: `processorName`)